Updated 5/21/20 with the latest info about how COVID-19 spreads, and a new video on the cleaning and disinfecting process.

 - The virus is called SARS-CoV2, the resulting disease is called coronavirus disease 2019, shortened to COVID-19.

-- It has been detected at over 90 locations across the globe.
+- It has been detected across the globe:

 - Based on what is currently known about the virus, spread from person-to-person happens most frequently among close contacts (within about 6 feet).
 This type of transmission occurs via respiratory droplets.1

 There are still questions about how long the virus lasts on surfaces.
-However, a recent study from the National Institutes of Health suggests the virus could live on surfaces such as plastics or steel up to 2-3 days.2
+A recent study from the National Institutes of Health suggested the virus could live on surfaces such as plastics or steel up to 2-3 days.2 In addition, the virus was found on the Diamond Princess cruise ship 17 days after passengers vacated the ship.
+However, this is likely due to the testing process involved, as the test wasn't specifically designed to test the presence of the virus that could actually infect someone.5

 Social Distancing, Isolation, and Quarantine: